webosose/website/content/en/samples/posts/2023-12-19-face-recognize-kiosk-using-webos.md

 - Ensure a stable internet connection for seamless data transfers and cloud-based operations.
 - Regular backups and a consistent power supply are recommended for data protection.

+## **Pre - Guidance**
+We would like to inform you that our architecture is built to work on one local pc, so you don't need multiple pcs and you can use them comfortably.
+The guide will explain under the assumption that all components are set on one PC.
+This assumption will work correctly under the assumption that you divide into multiple servers and set each server network setting correctly.

 ## **NodeJS Server for Basic Setup Kiosk-API Guide**
 This guide provides step-by-step instructions for setting up and running the kiosk server and database as part of the signage solution project.
 Follow these steps to ensure the server is configured and operational.